-The results of the heave analysis, as presented on the plan shown below, suggest that there will be less than approximately 5mm post-construction heave movement beneath the party walls.
+The results of the heave analysis, as presented on the plan shown below, suggest that the scale of this post-construction heave will potentially amount up to 15mm within the new basement, decreasing to approximately 10mm beneath the party walls to No. 3a Camden Road, No. 5a Camden Road and No. 8 Kentish Town Road.